Transposed Poisson structures: Transposed Poisson algebras and structures

 The main example of $\frac{1}{2}$-derivations is the multiplication by an element from the ground field.
-Let us call such $\frac{1}{2}$-derivations as trivial $\frac{1}{2}$-derivations.
+Let us call trivial $\frac{1}{2}$-derivations to such $\frac{1}{2}$-derivations.
 As a consequence of the following theorem, we are not interested in trivial $\frac{1}{2}$-derivations.

-\begin{theorem} Let ${\mathfrak L}$ be a Lie algebra without non-trivial $\frac{1}{2}$-derivations.
+\begin{theorem}[see \cite{FKL}] Let ${\mathfrak L}$ be a Lie algebra without non-trivial $\frac{1}{2}$-derivations.
 Then every transposed Poisson structure defined on ${\mathfrak L}$ is trivial. \end{theorem}